AshrafIb/CICD_PIPELINE/README.md

 + Now you can open a browser and go to the [http://localhost:8089](http://localhost:8089/)

-+ Now you should see an input mask where you can enter the webpage as well as configurations for the stress test.
++ Now you should see an input mask where you can enter the webpage as well as configurations for the stress test - I am going to check on Azure-Webapp:

   ![locust_config](locust_config.png)

 + Finally, you can see the stress test running

   ![locust_test](locust_test.png)

++ Everything is up and running!
+Get the website as well as do a prediction ist working fine!

 # Improvement Ideas